Let us help you customize your experience.

 |September (Fall)||May 5||Second Thursday in June|

-Arkansas Children's Hospital is not currently accepting Practicum (Internship) applications at this time.
-Currently, we are accepting Practicum students, however, due to potential restrictions with COVID-19, this is subject to change.
+Arkansas Children's Hospital is currently accepting fall 2021 internship applications at this time.
+However, due to potential restrictions with COVID-19, this is subject to change.

 Arkansas Children's Hospital in Little Rock internship, accredited by The Association of Child Life Professionals, is offered twice a year.
 Interns are given opportunities to build independent professional skills, therapeutic group play supervision skills and develop assessment & intervention skills with patients of diverse ages and varying diagnoses.
 Internships are available in the spring and fall semesters and are full time (40 hours per week), 15-week, 600-hour program.
 Arkansas Children's Hospital in Little Rock follows the Association of Child Life Professionals recommended internship deadlines.